chanzuckerberg/cellxgene/README.md

 To learn more about what you can do with _cellxgene_, see the [Getting Started](https://chanzuckerberg.github.io/cellxgene/getting-stared/) guide.

+## where we are going

+Our goal is to enable teams of computational and experimental biologists to collaboratively gain insight into their single-cell RNA-seq data.

+There are 4 key features we plan to implement in the near term.

+- Click install and launch
+- Manual annotation workflows
+- Toggle embeddings
+- Gene information

+For more detail on these features and where we are going, see [our roadmap](ROADMAP.md).

 ## contributing

 We warmly welcome contributions from the community!
 Please submit any bug reports and feature requests through [Github issues](https://github.com/chanzuckerberg/cellxgene/issues).
 Please submit any direct contributions by forking the repository, creating a branch, and submitting a Pull Request.
 It'd be great for PRs to include test cases and documentation updates where relevant, though we know the core test suite is itself still a work in progress.
 And all code contributions and dependencies must be compatible with the project's open-source license (MIT).
 If you have any questions about this stuff, just ask!